-s.
+r.
 Standards Issued but not yet Effective

-Certain pronouncements were issued by the International Accounting Standards Board ("IASB") or the IFRS Interpretations Committee that are mandatory for accounting periods after December 31, 2011 or later periods.
-The Corporation does not expect the below standards to have a material impact on the financial statements, although additional disclosures may be required.
+Certain pronouncements were issued by the International Accounting Standards Board ("IASB") or the IFRS Interpretations Committee that are mandatory for accounting periods after December 31, 2012.
+The Corporation does not expect the standards below to have a material impact on the financial statements, although additional disclosures may be required.

 (i) The following five new Standards were issued by the IASB in May 2011, and are effective for annual periods beginning on or after January 1, 2013.
-Early application is permitted if all five Standards are adopted at the same time.